 In addition to the additional security, memory care also provides assistance with daily living tasks.
 The staff will ensure that the residents eat, bathe, and socialize regularly to support their overall health.

-What Is the Difference Between Assisted Living and Memory Care?
+5 Differences Between Assisted Living and Memory Care

-Some of the main differences between assisted living and memory care facilities are:
+Some of the main differences between assisted living and memory care communities are:

 - Memory care is designed for seniors living with memory loss.